 All shares of common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act.
-At the time of this offering, 1,297,046 shares of common stock are reserved for issuance under our 2021 Equity Incentive Plan.
-We cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
-Sales of substantial amounts of shares of our common stock in the public market, or the perception that those sales will occur, could cause the market price of our common stock to decline.
-Of the shares of common stock outstanding, 8,635,904 are restricted securities within the meaning of Rule 144 under the Securities Act and subject to certain restrictions on resale.
-Restricted securities may be sold in the public market only if they are registered under the Securities Act, or are sold pursuant to an exemption from registration such as Rule 144 or Rule 701.
+At the time of this offering, we also will have registered shares of common stock reserved for issuance under our equity incentive plans of which restricted stock units representing shares of common stock are outstanding, which shares may be issued upon issuance and once vested, subject to any applicable lock-up restrictions then in effect.
+We cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock to decline.
+Of the shares of common stock outstanding, will be restricted securities within the meaning of Rule 144 under the Securities Act and subject to certain restrictions on resale following the consummation of this offering.
+Restricted securities may be sold in the public market only if they are registered under the Securities Act, or are sold pursuant to an exemption from registration such as Rule 144 or Rule 701, as described in "Shares Eligible for Future Sale."